Integration of differential graded manifolds: Functoriality and naturality

 By construction, they define a homotopy coherent diagram.
 To explain what it means, let us use Vogt's notation for $K^s_\bullet(f)$

 where $t_i\in {\mathrm I}_\bullet$, i.e.\ $t_i$'s are non-decreasing maps $\{0,\dots,\bullet\}\to\{0,1\}$.
 Then

-More compactly, a homotopy coherent diagram can be described as follows (an introduction to the subject can be found in Porter \cite{Porter}).
-If $\mathcal C$ is a category (in our case the category of NQ-manifolds of the form $W|_U$) and if $\mathcal D$ is a simplicially enriched category (in our case the category of simplicial manifolds with local morphisms) then a homotopy coherent diagram from $\mathcal C$ to $\mathcal D$ is a simplicially enriched functor $S(\mathcal C)\to\mathcal D$, where $S(\mathcal C)$ is the simplicially enriched category defined as the free simplicial resolution of $\mathcal C$, introduced by Dwyer and Kan \cite{DwyerKan}.
+which is Vogt's definition of a homotopy coherent diagram \cite{Vogt}.\footnote{ More compactly, a homotopy coherent diagram can be described as follows (an introduction to the subject can be found in Porter \cite{Porter}).
+If $\mathcal C$ is a category (in our case the category of NQ-manifolds of the form $W|_U$) and if $\mathcal D$ is a simplicially enriched category (in our case the category of simplicial manifolds with local morphisms) then a homotopy coherent diagram from $\mathcal C$ to $\mathcal D$ is a simplicially enriched functor $S(\mathcal C)\to\mathcal D$, where $S(\mathcal C)$ is the simplicially enriched category defined as the free simplicial resolution of $\mathcal C$, introduced by Dwyer and Kan \cite{DwyerKan}.} We thus have the following result.